Are you ready to start drawing up your Algarve itinerary and have a spectacular time in Portugal?

 The beach is accessed by road then on foot along a cliff-top path and takes less than a 5min drive from Praia do Camilo.

 From the 20m (65ft) high cliffs you can take in all of Ponta da Piedade’s beauty, but you should definitely take the 182 steps down the ravine and get near the water to have another view of it.

-During the high season you won’t be allowed to swim at Ponta da Piedade, but you can embark on a boat trip to visit nearby beaches and grottoes.
+During the high season, you won’t be allowed to swim at Ponta da Piedade, but you can embark on a boat trip to visit nearby beaches and grottoes.

 If you still have energy and feel like spending the whole night dancing, go to Lick, one of the largest clubs in Portugal.

 - The number of activities will depend on the time you arrive and depart.
-If on the last day you will leave in the afternoon, go to Lagos on the second day, and on the third visit only one of these three places (Praia da Marinha, Benagil or Praia dos Três Irmãos).
+If on the last day you’ll leave in the afternoon, go to Lagos on the second day, and on the third visit only one of these three places (Praia da Marinha, Benagil or Praia dos Três Irmãos).

 - Even if you arrive at Praia dos Três Irmãos around 16h, it’s still worth visiting it.
 Remember that in summer, sunset is at around 20-20h30min.

 - There are very good and cheap restaurants in Lagos on the promenade.
 If you take the boat /kayak tour and visit the Old Town, as I suggested on this Algarve itinerary for 3 days, you can have lunch there before going to the beaches.
 Try Bacalhau à Brás (fried potatoes, codfish and parsley mixed together with eggs) or the Cataplana de mariscos (mix of seafood with herbs, tomatoes and white wine);

 - Day 1 – Albufeira: Praia da Coelha, São Rafael and City Center

 - Day 2 – Praia da Marinha and Benagil Cave